teguhsam/teguhsam/README.md

 # 💫 About Me:
-I am a Data Engineer with 4 years of work experience<br>I am currently learning Large Scale Data Architecture and Snowflake
+I am a Data Engineer with 4 years of work experience.<br>I am currently learning AI Engineering

 ## 🌐 Socials: